-The Certificate in Medieval and Renaissance Studies is granted by the Graduate School of Arts and Sciences on the recommendation of the Steering Committee of the Interdepartmental Committee on Medieval and Renaissance Studies.
-Candidates for the certificate declare their candidacy after admission to the Graduate School of Arts and Sciences, and meet with the chair(s) of the Interdepartmental Committee, who will assign one of its members as an advisor.
+The Certificate in Medieval and Renaissance Studies is granted by the Graduate School of Arts and Sciences on the recommendation of the Director of the Program in Medieval and Renaissance Studies.
+Candidates for the certificate declare their candidacy after admission to the Graduate School of Arts and Sciences, and meet with the Director, who will assign a faculty member from the Program in Medieval and Renaissance Studies as a certificate advisor (who may be the same as the candidate’s departmental advisor).
 We recommend that candidates declare their interest as early as possible in their coursework, but a student can be considered for admission at any point in his or her graduate career.
-Candidates should discuss their programs of certificate study with their advisors each term.
+Candidates should discuss their programs of study with their certificate advisors each term.

 - Either, for those who enter the Graduate School with the B.A. or B.S., the completion of the requirements for the M.A. degree in the candidate’s department; or, for those who enter the Graduate School with an M.A. from another institution or with academic achievements that qualify for two terms of advanced standing, the completion of the requirements for the M.A. or M.Phil. degree in the candidate’s department.

 - Five courses in Medieval and or Renaissance, amounting to a minimum of 20 credits, taken in at least two departments beyond the student’s home department.
 Courses may also be counted toward the home department’s requirements, if allowed by the home department (the student should confirm this before proposing a program of study leading to the certificate).
 One course taken through the Interuniversity Doctoral Consortium (IUDC) may be counted, though not a course in an IUDC department parallel to the student’s home department.
 Courses at other institutions for which the student has received transfer credit may not be counted.
 All courses must be approved by the Director.